NicoHood/SecureLoader/Readme.md

 The initial Bootloader Key can be used to provide Firmware upgrades without exposing the BK to the user and enable Firmware upgrades on untrusted Computers.
-The responsibility of the BK can be transferred to any other user but should be changed after exchanging it over a not trusted connection (Internet!).
+The responsibility of the BK can be transferred to any other user but should be changed after exchanging it over an untrusted connection (Internet!).

 #### 3.2.4 Change the Bootloader Key
 You need to change the Bootloader Key from the Bootloader if no one was set yet.